 The deposit required to hold your reservation is non-refundable.
 You may transfer your reservation to another weekend later in the season with two weeks notice, or three weeks notice if your reservation is for a cabin or RV rental.
 A $10 rescheduling fee may apply.

 We're sorry, we do not refund for inclement weather.
 We carry a variety of tarps to help keep your site dry and there are a number of indoor attractions in the area.
 Keep in mind that the weather in your area may not be the same as the weather here.
 To check the weather forecast for Camp Taylor click here.

 If you are staying in a tent site or an electric and water site, check-in is at 3pm.
-If you are staying in one of our cabins, RV rental, or Glamping tents, check-in for the rental is at 4pm.
+If you are staying in one of our cabins, or our RV rental, check-in for the rental is at 4pm.
 An early arrival fee may be charged for early check-in (please see our Rates page), and we cannot guarantee that your site will be available before the check-in time.
 Everyone must arrive by 9pm and check in at the office before going to the sites.

 Toasting marshmallows around the fire is one of the best things about camping!
 Fires are allowed in the fire rings provided on your site.
 Fires should be kept small and never left unattended.
 Occasionally, due to extremely dry or windy weather conditions, the New Jersey Forest Fire Service may institute a fire ban.
 These are beyond our control and will be enforced for the safety and well being of our campers.
 We're sorry, but we cannot offer a refund in case of a fire ban.
 However, we do our best to notify our campers if all campfires will be prohibited so they can plan accordingly.